mibe/electronics/README.md

 ## Feuermelder
 A USB "keyboard" disguised in the form of a fire call point to open the Windows Taskmanager

+## Flip-USB
+A replacement USB board for JBL's Flip 2 bluetooth speaker

 ## LCR-Shoe
 A power supply attachment for cheap LCR meters